love. week thirty two.

 Those who shout amen to the preacher’s call, will never rise as high as one whose silence derives from mute desperation.

 I used to believe that I awoke from my dreams in the morning, now I believe that life is but a dream, and death is our awakening.
 Pinch yourself, are you awake?
 Can you feel?
-Or are sick men the ones who’ve healed?
+Or are sick men the only ones who’ve healed?

 Am I condoning violence?
 Am I romanticizing death?
 Am I really so privileged that I seek out pain?

 But if my presence is measured through my desire for dissolution, that's a strange privilege.
-A sick man on the road to recovery is far healthier than an runner at the end of the road.

 But I confuse myself.

 Once upon a time, there was a boy who wanted to learn to dive.
 And the boy rented equipment, hired a teacher, and descended into the sea.
-But the boy did not know that his tank was near empty, and found, with gradual terror, that he could not breathe.
+But the boy did not know that his tank was empty, and found, with gradual terror, that he could not breathe.
 Stronger, stronger, he sucked on his metal canisters, wrestling against an iron fist for the last drops of oxygen.
 And the teacher finally noticed the struggle, and the teacher pushed his own tube into the mouth of the boy.
 And a rush of the sweetest candy (un)known to mankind filled the boy’s lungs, hitting his neurons like a rush of cocaine.

 But I confuse myself further.